Easy Tuna Salad Recipe

 Notes

-- Drain canned tuna well: Too much liquid makes the salad watery.
+- Drain tuna well: Too much liquid makes the salad watery.

-- Chop finely: Small, even pieces of celery and onion distribute flavor better.
+- Chop finely: Small pieces of celery and onion distribute flavor better.

-- Adjust creaminess: Add mayo gradually until it’s just right for you.
+- Adjust creaminess: Add mayo gradually until it’s just how you like it.

-- Parsley: Totally optional.
-Skip it if you don’t have it or don’t like it.
+- Parsley is optional: Skip it if you don’t have it.

 I whipped this up for lunch and it was so quick and tasty.
 Light, creamy, and perfect on toast!